elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 ---

-### What does the nodeType property return JavaScript?
+### What does the nodeType property return in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It has a numeric value that reflects the type of node you are returning for element nodes it is 1, text nodes it is 3, and for the document object 9.
+  <div><strong>Interview Response:</strong> It has a numeric value that reflects the type of node you are returning.
+For element nodes, it is 1; for text nodes, it is 3; and for the document object 9.
 There are others listed in the specification: https://dom.spec.whatwg.org/#node
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />